Leopold Werthheimer

-Leopold Werthheimer (1854-1913) was a leading merchant and philanthropist in Hailey, Idaho.
+Leopold Werthheimer (c.
+1854-1913) was a leading merchant and philanthropist in Hailey, Idaho.

 Early life

 Werthheimer was born to a Jewish family in Germany and immigrated to the United States in 1872.
 After spending two years in New York, he moved to Cheyenne, Wyoming, and entered the clothing trade with his uncle.

-In 1884, at the age of thirty, he moved to Hailey, which was then a booming mining town in the recently-established Idaho Territory.
+In 1884, at the age of thirty, he moved to Hailey, which was then a booming mining town in the recently established Idaho Territory.

 Career

 When Werthheimer settled in Hailey, he opened a men’s clothing and furnishing store at the corner of the city’s Main and Bullion Streets.
 Like many other local Jewish immigrants, including Simon M. Friedman and Simon J. Friedman, Werthheimer was an active member of the Hailey Lodge of the Independent Order of Odd Fellows, a fraternal service organization.
 He found commercial success and, in 1887, was able to purchase the building that housed his store.

 On July 2, 1889, a large fire destroyed almost all of Hailey’s business district, including Werthheimer’s Bullion Block.

 While many merchants left the Wood River Valley after the fire, Werthheimer chose to stay, quickly rebuilding his store and the other buildings on the Bullion Block in partnership with local merchant J.C.
 Fox.
 He continued to achieve commercial success and soon expanded his business activities to become a rancher, money lender, and director of the Hailey National Bank.